“Look!” I proclaimed to my teenage daughter, 14, as we scrolled through old photos on our computer. “It’s the time I gave you the “Jo” hairstyle!”

-Meanwhile, years ago on the The Facts of Life our friends Jo, Blair, Tootie and Natalie were facing challenges like prejudice, date rape, living with disabilities, and more.
+Meanwhile, years ago on The Facts of Life, our friends Jo, Blair, Tootie, and Natalie were facing challenges like prejudice, date rape, living with disabilities, and more.
 It was honest and real, as well as entertaining.

 I loved watching The Facts of Life growing up and I feel like it taught me a lot.

 Seven Life Lessons from The Facts of Life

 1. You take the good, you take the bad, you take them both and there you have the facts of life